JNKut/DocumentorAI/integration-guide.md

   src="https://your-replit-app.replit.app/widget"
   width="400"
   height="600"
-  style="border: none; position: fixed; bottom: 0; right: 0; z-index: 9999; background: transparent; pointer-events: none;" title="AI Chat Widget">
+  style="border: none; position: fixed; bottom: 0; right: 0; z-index: 9999; background: transparent;"
+  title="AI Chat Widget">
 </iframe>
 ```

-**Note:** The widget now has a transparent background and will only show the circular chat button floating on your website.
-The iframe is set to `pointer-events: none` so clicks pass through to your website, except for the widget itself.
+**Note:** The widget has a transparent background and will only show the circular chat button floating on your website.
+The widget components are fully clickable and interactive.

 ## Method 2: JavaScript Widget Script (Easy)